pmeeny/CI-MS1-RestaurantWebsite/README.md

     - Font awesome was used to provide the relevant fonts/icons for the website

 - JQuery (https://jquery.com)
-    - JQuery was required by Bootstrap for some of the the UI components, for example the carosoul
+    - JQuery was required by Bootstrap for some of the the UI components, for example the carousel

 - TinyPNG (https://tinypng.com/)
     - TinyPNG was used to compress images